TEALSK12/introduction-to-computer-science/lab_25.md

 <!--- REVISED -->
-# Triangle of All Kinds
+# Lab 2.4 - Triangle of All Kinds

 In this lab, you will use Boolean operators to determine what sort of triangle a user is describing.